Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 ^^^^^^^^^^^^^^^^^

 The conductivity for the ground or soil is influenced a lot by all different factors depending on the type of soil and for example moist level.
-The NEN norm specifies that usually a value between 1.5 - 2 W/mK is used for wet soil and about 1.0 W/mK for dry soil.
+The NEN norm :cite:p:`NEN-EN13941+A1` specifies that usually a value between 1.5 - 2 W/mK is used for wet soil and about 1.0 W/mK for dry soil.
 By default, the optimizer routine assume a value of 2.3 W/mK for the conductivity of the soil.
+This default value cannot be changed by the Design Toolkit user in the current version.
 Moreover, it assumes that the temperature of the soil, :math:`T_g` = 10.0 :math:`^{\circ} C`.

 .. _subsec_V_Pipe_conf_subsoil: